These DIY wood pedestal food stands will give you more space for food and beverages when entertaining at home.

-Whether you are entertaining outdoors, or indoors, sometimes the space you are working with just isn't large enough to display everything from food, to servingware and beverages.
-You don't want to use too many different tables though, especially if you only have a small space for entertaining, and you need to allow space for guests to put put down their beverages or plates.
-Even more so if you are hosting a sit-down dinner party and need to place the food down the center of the table without encroaching on guests dining space.
+Whether you are entertaining outdoors, or indoors, sometimes the space you are working with just isn’t large enough to display everything from food to serving ware and beverages.
+You don’t want to use too many different tables though, especially if you only have a small space for entertaining, and you need to allow space for guests to put down their beverages or plates.
+Even more so if you are hosting a sit-down dinner party and need to place the food down the center of the table without encroaching on guest’s dining space.

 I’m going to share a tip for making sure food is visible and eye-catching, even in small spaces.
 Our goal is to not have all of your food at one level and filling a large space of your table, but to bring it all together in a stylish way, that makes it easy (especially for children) to see what is available.

-I recently made these two small tiered food stands.
+I recently made these two small pedestal food stands.

-My first stop was to head to Home Depot where I intended to purchase wood off-cuts to use as the top of each stand.
+My first stop was Home Depot where I intended to purchase wood off-cuts to use as the top of each stand.
 I found pieces of wood in various widths and lengths and settled on two pieces of wood in different lengths.
-I had no idea going in though what I would use for the legs, however after wandering around the store for about 30 minutes I finally came across unfinished wood legs in two sizes 9" and 6".
-As you can see from the photos below they already had some kind of screws (yes I'm very technical) in them.
-This kind of scared me because I wasn't quite sure how I was going to attach them.
+After wandering around the store for about 30 minutes I came across unfinished wood legs in two sizes 9″ and 6″.

 Once I got home though I whipped out the drill and set to work.

-I found a drill bit that was around the same size as the screw already in the leg, so after measuring and marking exactly where I wanted the legs to sit, I drilled small holes in the planks of wood.
+I found a drill bit that was around the same size as the screw already in the leg.
+After measuring and marking exactly where I wanted the legs to sit, I drilled small holes in the planks of wood.
 I then placed a little wood glue around the hole and screwed the leg into place.

-Once dry I took them outside and sprayed a couple of thin coats of white paint over the top.
-Once that was dry I weathered the tables with a piece of sandpaper.
+After they were dry, I took them outside and sprayed a couple of thin coats of white paint over the top.
+Then they were weathered with sandpaper.

-You might remember I first used these for the Despicable Me 2 party table.
+I first used these for our Despicable Me 2 party table.

-Can you see how they raise the food onto different levels so that everything is visible.
-Plus, they add extra space, you can see that they layered jelly jars were able to go underneath the larger stand at the back, while still remaining visible.
+Can you see how they raise the food onto different levels so that everything is visible?
+Plus, they add extra space.
+You can see that the layered jelly jars are underneath the larger stand at the back, while still remaining visible.